beaubreedlove/FantasyFootball/rules.md

             1. The trade deadline is November 11, 2017
         1. Trades may only involve two teams.
             1. Threeway trades may be proposed or discussed, but the managers must work out a way to execute the trade in multiple steps using only two managers at a time.
-            1. During the multipart execution of a threeway trade, managers may veto any component trade, independant of the other trades.
+            1. During the multipart execution of a threeway trade, managers may object to any component trade, independant of the other trades.
 For this reason, threeway trades are not guaranteed to be "all or none".
         1. Tradebacks
             1. Tradebacks are when a manager makes a trade to gain a player that he or she once traded away.
-            1. Tradebacks are not strictly against the rules, but they are discouraged and are valid reasons for a manager to veto despite not vetoing the original trade.
+            1. Tradebacks are not strictly against the rules, but they are discouraged and are valid reasons for a manager to object despite not objecting to the original trade.
         1. At least one player must be transferred by each team involved in a trade.
         1. Trades may include a transfer of FAAB from one team to another, with some exceptions, as a means to balance the trade.
             1. A team may not make a trade that results in either team holding more than 10,000 FAAB.